Support Vector Regression Tutorial for Machine Learning

 Our main aim here is to decide a decision boundary at ‘a’ distance from the original hyperplane such that data points closest to the hyperplane or the support vectors are within that boundary line.

-Hence, we are going to take only those points that are within the decision boundary and have the least error rate, or are within the Margin of Tolerance.
-This gives us a better fitting model.
+Hence, we will take only those points within the decision boundary that have the least error rate or are within the Margin of Tolerance.
+This will give us a better-fitting model.

 Implementing Support Vector Regression (SVR) in Python